Completed 2019Granada Nights

 a feature film about being young, free & abroad

 The story follows a British-Asian tourist, who must get over his ex-girlfriend and mend his broken heart before he can find love in the historical and multi-cultural student city of Granada Spain.

-For investment opportunities and further details please contact:
+For Press kit, investment opportunities or further details please contact:

 +44 77 66 76 5956